inodb/revmut/README.rst

 3. **Verify** if one of the transcript change in HGVS format is revertant by looking how the length of the protein changes

-This script helps you to do 1 and 3.
+There are scripts to do 1 and 3.
 Steps 2 might be added at a later stage in development.

 .. image:: img/revmut_overview.png